-Selling iBooks is easier if you learn how to promote them
+Selling ebooks is easier if you learn how to promote Apple books.

-If you have ebooks available on the Apple iBooks Store, are you using links to help potential readers buy them?
+If you have ebooks and audiobooks available on the Apple Book Store, are you using links to help potential readers buy them?

 It is straightforward now because there is no longer any need to create links to the iTunes Store.

 You only need to use the new Apple Books marketing tools.

 When Apple Books became a standalone application on laptops, Apple created a separate store within the Books app.

 Whether you have published your ebooks with Apple through Draft2Digital, Smashwords, or iBooks Author, you can now create links very easily to help promote Apple books.